rjwizecom/unsupervised_machine_learning/network_analysis/README.md

   <img src='images/graph_1.png' width="300">
 </p>

 There are many more important properties that are not mentioned here.
-For a detailed treatment see the [Linked: The New Science Of Networks Science Of Networks by Barabasi](https://www.amazon.com/Linked-Science-Networks-Albert-laszlo-Barabasi/dp/0738206679).
+For more details read the book [Linked: The New Science Of Networks Science Of Networks by Barabasi](https://www.amazon.com/Linked-Science-Networks-Albert-laszlo-Barabasi/dp/0738206679).